cecilia-mt/WebDevTechChallenge/Step1/README.md

-* I could't compile this at all, but I think it is not correct that the password is visible through the URL of the browser, would suggest that you should use some encryption method
+* I could't compile this at all, but I think it is not correct that the password is visible through the URL of the browser, would suggest that you should use some encryption method (Review Line 33) on file main.js